Sunday, 26 October 2014

 This morning flew by.
 Fortified by a large (but healthy) breakfast we had more treatments, swam, jacuzzied and relaxed - excellent.
 Jennifer has persuaded (well, almost persuaded) me to try an app called the couch to 5K challenge.
 I can do the couch bit with no problem!

 And all too soon it was time to set off back home.
-It was a great spa weekend but seeing Jennifer and her boys was the best bit.
+It was a great spa weekend but seeing Jennifer (and her three boys) was the best bit.

 Leaving in Style

 I mentioned in my last post that our hotel in Venice has a water entrance directly onto a canal.
 It looks amazing with the water lapping on the steps.
 Because of this I decided to treat us to a water taxi to the airport this morning.
 Much more fun than rolling our cases through the streets to the vaporetto!
 So after a leisurely breakfast we checked out and our taxi appeared at the door.
-The half hour journey to the airport was absolutely amazing.
+The half hour journey to the airport was absolutely amazing and I will remember it forever.

 Goodbye Venice!